 The equation used to calculate VO2max for the One-Mile Run also is used for the 20m PACER (Figure 2).
-However, before this equation can be applied to the 20m PACER, lap scores from the 20m PACER need to be converted to a One-Mile Run time using the 20m PACER to One-Mile Run Time Conversion Table provided at the end of this document.
+However, before this equation can be applied to the 20m PACER, lap scores from the 20m PACER need to be converted to a One-Mile Run time using the 20m PACER to One-Mile Run Time Conversion Table included at the end of this reference guide.

-Note: There is no One-Mile Run time equivalent for students who complete less than ten 20m PACER laps; therefore, students who complete less than ten laps will receive a NI designation.
+Note: There is no One-Mile Run time equivalent for students who complete less than ten 20m PACER laps; therefore, students who complete less than ten laps will be reported as Needs Improvement.